-LGBTQ Movies plays a crucial roles in LGBTQ teen community, which make us realize that being LGBTQ is normal and should be proud of.
-However, many teens often find it hard to talk about it because there are no community to share with. movieQ is a social and movie streaming platform that connects LGBTQ+ community members through movies.
-By using movieQ, people can make friends though watching movie together and discuss with other LGBTQ people online.
-Our goal is to create a online community to empower and connect LGBTQ people in the world.
+LGBTQ Movies play a crucial role in LGBTQ teen community, which makes us realize that being LGBTQ is normal and should be proud of.
+However, many teens often find it hard to talk about it because there is no community to share with. movieQ is a social and movie streaming platform that connects LGBTQ+ community members through movies.
+By using movieQ, people can make friends through watching movies together and discuss with other LGBTQ people online.
+Our goal is to create an online community to empower and connect LGBTQ people in the world.

 Collaborated with Zeyao Li.

 Design a third-party desktop web site or desktop app (not Netflix-branded) where the community can celebrate shared stories together through communal and authentic experiences.

 When we grew up as queer, we could only watch LGBT films secretly in bed after our parents left.
 We often felt isolated in society but those movies gave us the strength to live our lives.
 Thus, in the pride month, we decided to launch a platform where queers can connect with each other through LGBT films and potentially find their date on it.
 We use movies as an icebreaker and let queer find their people to talk to even during the time of quarantine.

 In 2020, over 151.6 million people subscribe to Netflix.
 With the COVID-19 situation, Video Streaming service revenue is predicted to continue growing in the future.
 However, global pandemic limits the interaction between people.